Developer(s) – Lumenox ehf

 Lifespan – 5/10

 Novice players will most probably complete this game in about 4 hours.
 Although back in the days when the genre was at the height of its popularity, the average lifespan of a 2D side scroller was around that much time, the bar has been set considerably higher ever since, and 4 hours now seems like an incredibly fleeting experience for any video game to me; especially when it requires players to rush through it, and not take their time.

 Storyline – 4/10

-The story revolves takes place in a kingdom governed by the four deities of dawn, day, dusk and night after peace was negotiated following eons of war.
+The story takes place in a kingdom governed by four deities of dawn, day, dusk, and night after peace was negotiated following war.
 However, as the night god attempts to usurp the others, the dawn god calls upon his champion Aaru to enter the mortal world in a bid to stop him.
-It’s basic premise is fairly exciting, but the problem is, like many other games with an extremely short lifespan, that not enough time is given to players to think about the events as they unfold.
+Its basic premise is fairly exciting, but the problem is, like many other games with an extremely short lifespan, that not enough time is given to players to think about the events as they unfold.
 Everything simply happens in the background, as the player rushes through each level.

 Originality – 3/10

 In my opinion, this game is unique, but for all the wrong reasons.
-Titles like this, with a fair bit of potential and a fair bit of artistic merit attached to it, should never be this fleeting.
-I had the same problem with Shadow of the Colossus, but it was nowhere near to the extent that this game perpetuates.
-Even despite its lack of substance in gameplay compared to others, Shadow of the Colossus was immersing in every aspect.
+Titles like this, with potential and a fair bit of artistic merit attached to them, should never be this fleeting.
+I had the same problem with Shadow of the Colossus, but it was nowhere near the extent this game perpetuates.
+Even despite its lack of substance in gameplay compared to others, Shadow of the Colossus was immersive in every aspect.
 But this title does very little to immerse its players in anything to any thorough degree.

 Overall, Aaru’s Awakening to me is wasted potential.
-It was a game clearly made for the sake of art, but a video game can severely lack in quality if the gameplay element is not immersing enough to match either visual or dramatic merit.
+It was a game clearly made for the sake of art.
+But a video game will lack in quality if gameplay is not immersing enough to match visual or dramatic merit.
 And this is certainly the case in this game.